Yiu-dororong/case-study-practice-1/README.md

 str()
 summary()
 ```
-I discovered some formatting problem in the dataset,
+I discovered some formatting problems in the dataset,
 ```
 > str(weightLogInfo)
 'data.frame':	33 obs. of  8 variables: